Mike and I have been proud owners of an electric vehicle (Tesla Model Y—an SUV) since late July 2020.

 So that would NOT be advised.

-It’s worth mentioning again that Tesla does have plans to install more Superchargers across Canada (including some along the Yellowhead going east / west, which is currently sorely lacking), and including one in Saskatoon as of Q4 2021.
+And it’s worth mentioning again that Tesla does have plans to install more Superchargers across Canada (including some along the Yellowhead going east / west, which is currently sorely lacking), and including one in Saskatoon as of Q4 2021.
 So the infrastructure IS coming, it’s just not here yet.

 In some cases (for instance, work I had to do over the summer), it was just easier to rent ICE vehicles to save on time and convenience rather than for instance turning a 5-hour road trip into a 13-hour one and then stressing about where and how to charge up once I get to the destination.

-It is worth noting as well that there are non-Tesla chargers (just regular EV chargers) along different routes that would be considered Supercharger level (Level 3), that technically we could use if we got an adapter but we haven’t done that yet.
+It is also worth noting as well that there are non-Tesla chargers (just regular EV chargers) along different routes that would be considered Supercharger level (Level 3), that technically we could use if we got an adapter but we haven’t done that yet.
 As I said, it just takes a lot more planning, mapping out your routes and your stops.
 Plugshare is a popular EV charging map website that can help with that but for instance, on the way to Fort McMurray, there wasn’t a Level 3 (Supercharger level) just the Destination Charger (Level 2), and only the one spot for it (so you may still run into issues of the charger being used if you’re planning other routes).

 But overall, definitely the biggest con for electric vehicle ownership pre-mass charging infrastructure is that range anxiety and additional time that must be added to an otherwise straight forward trip. lol